Skip to content

 Loss & Training

-• Vision-language contrastive loss with temperature parameter \(\sigma\)
+• Vision-language contrastive loss controlled by temperature parameter \(\sigma\).

-• Self-paced asymmetric weight: \(\alpha(t,T)\) follows a default linear schedule (cosine and exponential schedules are also evaluated)
+• Self-paced asymmetric weight: \(\alpha(t,T)\) defaults to linear scheduling (cosine and exponential were also tested).

 Key Experimental Results